High Emissivity Coatings for Heater Refractory Surfaces

 Cetek pioneered the use of high emissivity ceramic coatings applied to the refractory surfaces in radiant sections of fired heaters and tubular reformers.
 It has now become an accepted means of improving the efficiency of radiant heat transfer, leading to energy savings as well as environmental and reliability benefits.
 We have developed and used reliably for many years a range of ceramic coatings for different substrate types, operating environments and targeted application benefits.

 In fired heaters and tubular reformers, the necessary thermal energy to drive the endothermic processes is provided by burning a fuel/air mixture and transferred to the process by three heat transfer mechanisms: radiation, convection and conduction.
 The primary means of heat transfer is by radiation.

 In the radiant section of a fired heater, much of the radiant energy from the flame/flue gas is transferred directly to the process/catalyst tubes; however, a significant proportion interacts with the refractory surfaces.
 The mechanism of this interaction has an appreciable effect on the overall efficiency of radiant heat transfer.
 A major factor in determining the radiant efficiency is the emissivity of the refractory surface.

-At process heater operating temperatures, new ceramic fiber linings, for example, have emissivity values of around 0.4.
+At the process heater operating temperatures, new ceramic fiber linings, for example, have emissivity values of around 0.4.
 Insulating fire brick (IFB) and castable materials have emissivity values around 0.6.
 These materials have been designed with structural considerations and insulating efficiency as the primary requirements.
 They tend not to handle radiation in the most efficient way.
-Cetek Ceramic Coatings, however, with emissivity values of above 0.9, have been designed specifically to supplement the radiation characteristics of the refractory surfaces.
+Cetek Ceramic Coatings, however, with emissivity values above 0.9, have been designed specifically to supplement the radiation characteristics of the refractory surfaces.